The Mothers Support Group, "Bereaved Families of Ontario"

 For valuable information and to order his books, please visit his website.

 Dr. Wolfelt talks about Companioning the bereaved.
-After studying with him and learning more about it, I strive to incorporate many of the companioning principles into the mothers retreat weekend.
+Resources and information about these principles are shared throughout the mothers retreat weekend.

 Robin Botie Blog